filsys/l10n-romania/README.md

 It extends Odoo/OpenERP to add needed functionnalites to use Odoo/OpenERP in Romania.

-Database administration tool used is Navicat PostgreSQL, sponsored by Navicat.
+Database administration tool used is Navicat PostgreSQL, sponsored by Navicat (www.navicat.com).